baptooo/music-playground/README.md

     ```

 4. Generate the api: "grunt api"
-5. Start the server "grunt server" and you are ready !
+5. Start the server with the default grunt task "grunt" and you are ready !